 Attached to the agreement as Exhibit A is a template letter-agreement by which the foundation is to request assignment of invention rights, negotiate sharing licensing income, and obtain an assurance of the inventor’s assistance.
 It’s clear that this letter-agreement sets out the terms of the transaction–this is an invention management agreement between the foundation and the inventor, with a request that the inventor execute an enclosed assignment of the invention to the foundation.
 It is also clear that the inventor has an opportunity to negotiate other terms, if desired.

 In the 1944 patent policy, what then does it mean that “patents issued in connection with research projects” will belong to the university?
 Expressly, this language is not a claim on all inventions made by university staff–it only concerns patents.
 Thus, if an invention were to be made and not patented, the policy makes no ownership claim.
 There is nothing here to force university inventors to patent their inventions.
 Further, the language is specific to research projects.
 Inventions made outside “projects”–and the language here indicates projects funded by external sponsors–are also not a concern of the policy.
 The policy appears to be concerned with inventions made in research funded by external sponsors in which the sponsors desired patents to issue on inventions made in a project.
 “In connection with” is not “arising in” or “as a result of”–there is something more specific indicated by “in connection with.”
-My read is that what was meant was a situation in which patenting of inventions was specified in the statement of work, as an objective or deliverable of the contract.
+The policy contemplates the situation in which patenting of inventions is specified in the statement of work, as an objective or deliverable of the contract.
 There is nothing to indicate that the policy aimed to claim all inventions made in the context of a research project.
 If that had been the objective of the policy, then that claim would have been included in the first paragraph of the 1944 policy, where faculty research is considered with only university support.

 Finally, the revision adds “as a result of” to “in connection with,” making it clear, at least, that “in connection with” was not sufficiently broad.
 Whatever “in connection with” meant, it didn’t mean “as a result of” or there would have been no need to add the extra language.
 If “in connection with” meant “as provided for in a contract with a sponsor,” then “as a result of” must mean something else–such as simply that an invention is made, even if the sponsor and the inventors *don’t* want to pursue a patent.
 That’s a substantial change!